craflin/umdoc/Test/example.md

 Mare
 ====

-Mare (Make replacement) is a build automation tool similar to Make.
+Mare (*Ma*ke *re*placement) * is a *build automation tool* similar to Make.
 It can be used to automatize the build process of software projects.
 Based on a set of build rules (or recipes), which specifies build commands and dependencies between source files and targets, Mare determines which files to compile in order to create a build target or to apply changes in source files.
 Unlike Make, Mare relies on a file format that was designed with the needs of modern software projects in mind.

 Motivation